JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 Later we will add more scenarios to the app, the feature might be the same, but in different scenarios it might have to react differently.

-Now we can start the app and use our behaviour description to check if it works as it should.
+Now we can start the app and use our behavior description to check if it works as it should.

 ## Test-automation